CleanStackOrg/contribute/README.md

 Project - Dev Wiki
 =============

-This Wiki is about learning to contribute to MRO Project.
-MRO is a web-based video game providing ways to implements role playing games (dungeon and dragons like) and playing it over the internet (web, mobile or desktop).
-It's targeting at Game Masters, Players and Casual Players.
+This Wiki is about learning to contribute to projects.

 ## Contents